Calvin Harris: 2016–2017: Funk Wav Bounces Vol. 1

-Harris released a new single titled "This Is What You Came For", which features Rihanna, on 29 April 2016.
+Harris released a new single titled "This Is What You Came For", which features Rihanna, co-written with Taylor Swift, on 29 April 2016.
 The single debuted at number two on the UK Singles Chart.
 It peaked at number three on the US Billboard Hot 100, becoming Harris's second top five song.
-It also reached number one on the US Hot Dance/Electronic Songs, became Harris's tenth number one on sister chart Dance/Mix Show Airplay and his fourth chart-topper on the Hot Dance Club Songs Chart.
-It topped the charts in Australia, Canada, and the Republic of Ireland and peaked within the top ten of the charts in Germany, Ireland, New Zealand and Switzerland.
+It also reached number one on the US Hot Dance/Electronic Songs and became Harris's tenth number one on sister chart Dance/Mix Show Airplay and his fourth chart-topper on the Hot Dance Club Songs Chart.
+It topped the charts in Australia, Canada, and Ireland and peaked within the top ten of the charts in Germany, Ireland, New Zealand and Switzerland.

-On 24 June 2016, Harris released a collaboration with Dizzee Rascal, titled "Hype".
+On 24 June 2016 Harris released a collaboration with Dizzee Rascal, titled "Hype".
 On 8 July 2016, John Newman released the track "Olé", which was produced by Harris.
 On 16 September 2016, Harris released "My Way", where he also performed vocals for the song.

-On 21 February 2017, he announced the song "Slide", his collaboration with American singer-songwriter Frank Ocean and hip hop group Migos.
+On 21 February 2017 he announced the song "Slide", his collaboration with American singer-songwriter Frank Ocean and hip hop group Migos.
 The song was released on 25 February 2017.
 Harris released a collaboration with Young Thug, Ariana Grande, and Pharrell Williams titled "Heatstroke" on 31 March 2017.
 In May, he announced that his forthcoming fifth studio album, Funk Wav Bounces Vol. 1, would be released on 30 June 2017.
 The album featured appearances from the likes of Travis Scott, Kehlani, Future, Katy Perry, Big Sean, John Legend, Khalid, Schoolboy Q, DRAM, Nicki Minaj, Lil Yachty, Jessie Reyez, PartyNextDoor and Snoop Dogg.